 - That the group of people willing to pay to have this problem solved represents a viable market for the business.

-Whether or not you've created your product already, we recommend sending this survey to potential users, either via email or via a link that can be shared on social media or other relevant channels.
+Whether or not you've created your product already, we recommend sending this study to potential users via a link study that can be shared on email, social media, or other relevant channels.
 This will ensure your responses aren't biased by exposure to your unique solution.

 Now that you've validated your problem, the next step is to create your product and get it in front of users.
 Ideally, you've collected feedback at a few stages along the way, and now you have a fully operational MVP with real users.
 Now, you need to assess your progress.
 Here, you'll want to learn: